amazon-archives/amazon-cognito-identity-js/README.md

             // password and required attributes, if any, to complete
             // authentication.

-            // Get these details and call
+            // Get these details, populate newPassword and requiredAttributesData and call cognitoUser.completeNewPasswordChallenge(newPassword, requiredAttributesData, this)
-            cognitoUser.completeNewPasswordChallenge(newPassword, poolData, this)
         }
     });
 ```